dask/dask-gke/README.md

 - the `jupyter notebook` server, protected by password `acluster`.
 This password is defined in conf/jupyter_notebook_config.py; to change it, you will need to rebuild this image and point the kubernetes definitions to the new version.
-- the `distributed-scheduler` service,
+- the `dask-scheduler` service,
-- one `distributed-worker` per container in the compute cluster.
+- one `dask-worker` per container in the compute cluster.

 ### Setup with Google Container Engine